Could Lucy Letby have been stopped sooner? The missed opportunities to catch killer

 Several whistleblowers also highlighted a missed opportunity when concerns were raised to the Care Quality Commission which inspected the hospital in February 2016.

-Sources said doctors told the CQC they had patient safety concerns that they were not able to get executives to “take them seriously.”
+Sources said doctors told the CQC they had patient safety concerns and they were not able to get executives to “take them seriously”.

 Dr Sean O’Kelly, CQC’s chief inspector of healthcare, said the CQC’s team received concerns from hospital staff about a lack of support from management when they tried to speak up and that inspectors directly highlighted the issue to senior trust staff.